OctopusDeploy/docs/docs/administration/managing-licenses/community/index.md

 ## Restricted permissions

-The community edition of Octopus Server uses a restricted permissions mode.
+The community edition of Octopus runs in a restricted permissions mode.
 This means that all users within the instance are granted system-wide administrator-level permissions.
 While Users and Teams can still be configured, any changes to these settings will be ignored.